ModischFabrications/EasyLight_PCB/README.md

 Open like regular in KiCad 6.
 Look into the exports under [Actions/KiCad Exports](https://github.com/ModischFabrications/EasyLight_PCB/actions/workflows/exports.yml) to see schematics, renderings, exports and more.

 It's designed to be mostly assembled by JLC-PCB's SMT Assembly service, which should make replicating everything pretty easy.
-The final price should be around 50€ for 10 boards, you won't get much cheaper if you order fewer.
-For reference: 5 boards cost 42€, because the a part of the cost is "extended part" reel switching for 3$ each.
+The final price should be around 50€ for 10 boards with all parts included, you won't get much cheaper if you assemble yourself.
+Ordering fewer boards is rarely economical: 5 boards cost 42€, because the a part of the cost is "extended part" reel switching for 3$ each.
 Feel free to deselect parts you don't need from PCBA, connectors are a good choice.
+You might get away ordering fewer if you heavily reuse very few components or limit yourself to basic parts.

 This project took around 40 hours of work to finish, from part research to finished PCB.
 Take some time to work through all of it if you want to replicate anything, it's not for the faint-hearted.